lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 did for classic cryptography and {{?RFC5480}} did for elliptic curve cryptography.
 The private key format is also specified.

-## ASN.1 Module and ML-KEM Identifiers

-An ASN.1 module {{X680}} is included for reference purposes.
-Note that as per {{RFC5280}}, certificates use the Distinguished Encoding Rules;
-see {{X690}}.
-Also note that NIST defined the object identifiers for the ML-KEM algorithms in an ASN.1 module; see (TODO insert reference).

 ## Applicability Statement

 ML-KEM certificates are used in protocols where the public key is used to